Dr Sasha Valeri Millwood MA (Cantab.) MMus (GSMD) PhD (Glas.)

 genuinely live virtual performance

 I can provide a genuinely live performance on the pianoforte, online from my home, via Zoom or Skype.
 I can perform from my existing wide-ranging repertoire, or you can ask me to learn a new piece (given sufficient notice).
 And of course, I can improvise!
 When I say "genuinely live", I mean it (i.e.: I am not talking about a so-called "live stream", which is actually a prerecorded performance that masquerades as live).
 That means that interaction is possible!
-Price starts at £200, but could be more if you have particularly challenging/demanding repertoire requests.
+Price may be higher if you have particularly challenging/demanding repertoire requests.

 1 verified review